 Whether you want to be near Los Angeles or closer to the Pacific Northwest, we’ll give you a peek into the best places to buy land in California.

-Here are the top 17 countries if you’re looking to buy land!
+Here are the top 17 countries if you’re looking for California land for sale!

 17. Ventura County, California